karthik25/SimpleRules/ReadMe.md

 var result = simpleRulesEngine.Validate(user);
 ```

-Needless to say, you can also pass in a list in order to validate multiple entities of `User` objects.
+Needless to say, you can also pass in a list in order to validate a list of `User` objects (`List<User>`).
 An illustration is shown below:

 ```csharp
 var users = ...; // Method that returns a list of users: List<User>